obokhove/wetropolis20162020/WetropolisQuizanswers/readme.md

 Q10: How do the two Galtonboard distributions approximate their ideal distributions?

-Answer: see the outcome (updates) on the Raspberry Pi (move the moose and look at the serial monitor; printed lines with numbers per channel, normalised and ideal outcomes).
+Answer: see the outcome (updates) on the Raspberry Pi (move the mouse and look at the serial monitor; printed lines with numbers per channel, normalised and ideal outcomes).
 What can we do to improve the outcomes?